eggplantiny/eggplantiny/README.md

 I wanna be a self-motivated person. 😄

-And I also want to be a person who can inspire you a lot 😉.
+And I also want to be a person who can inspire you a lot. 😉

 - 🔭 I’m currently working on WeMakePrice.
 - 🌱 I’m currently learning typescript and Vue 3